-- 46. Premises licensed to sell alcohol for consumption on the premises requiring more than two gaming machines will need to apply for a permit.
-The licensing authority will grant permits where the licensee has demonstrated compliance with the Gambling Commission's Code of Practice.
+- 47. Premises licensed to sell alcohol for consumption on the premises requiring more than two gaming machines will need to apply for a permit.
+In considering whether to grant a permit, the licensing authority will have regard to the licensing objectives, any relevant guidance issued by the Gambling Commission and such matters that the authority considers relevant.
+This authority will not grant permits to licensees who have failed to demonstrate compliance with the Gambling Commission's Code of practice. - 48.
 In addition to the mandatory and proposed requirements of the Gambling Commission's Code of Practice, the Licensing Authority expects applicants to: - displaying adequate notices and signs, advertising the relevant age restrictions - the provision of information leaflets and/ or help-line numbers for organisations such as GamCare